 Great books build the imagination.
 The more we read aloud expressively, and the more children are able to savour, discuss and reinterpret literature through the arts, the more memorable the characters, places and events become, building an inner world.
 A child who is read to will have an inner kingdom of unicorns, talking spiders and a knife that cuts into other worlds.
 The mind is like a ‘tardis’; it may seem small but inside there are many mansions.
 Each great book develops the imagination and equips the reader with language.

 Great stories speak to us as individuals and some children will return to certain books again and again.
 Great stories also build our language because around 75 per cent of our vocabulary comes from our reading.
 Reading develops the ability to think in the abstract; to follow lines of thought.
 Schools that have a reading spine, build a common bank of stories that bind the community together.
 These are shared and deeply imagined common experiences.

-Despite all our best efforts we know most children have missed some key learning in English in the last academic year.
+Despite all our best efforts we know most children have missed some key learning in English in the last two academic year.
 Opportunities to discuss, reflect, interact and use immediate feedback are harder to achieve remotely and we know these make a huge difference to children’s learning and progress.
 We carefully assess all children’s needs as they return to school and focus on key objectives and core skills in the English curriculum.
-We are using ‘Back on Track’ materials specifically designed to address this.
+In EYFS and KS1 there is a strong focus on developing fluency and phonic knowledge.
+From Y1-Y6 we are using ‘Back on Track’ materials in core English lessons.
+These are specifically designed to address this.
 As necessary, we track back so the foundations for core learning are addressed, explored and embedded.
 Individual children will then be able to access their age appropriate curriculum over the course of the year.